-Summary: The cost to build a new house will vary from state to state mainly due to the cost of home building contractors, local building permits., The cost of land, land development costs, local impact fees, and other fees, if any, are excluded when calculating the cost to build a house.
+Summary: The cost to build a new house will vary from state to state mainly due to the cost of local home building contractors and subcontractors, local building permits., The cost of land, land development costs, local impact fees, and other fees, if any, are excluded when calculating the cost to build a house.

 The cost to build a new home in the states listed below can be recalculated yourself by using this construction estimating software.

-You will see how the estimated cost of construction changes considerably by changing the home design or the quality of building materials.
+You will see how the estimated cost of construction changes considerably by changing the home design and/or the quality of building materials.
 You can see this happen by using several different Quality Class selections on the calculator for the same house & zip code.
-Click on "Show Quality Classes" for suggested characteristics of each quality class.
+Click on “Show Quality Classes” for suggested characteristics of each quality class.